EberlyODL/phys010sjv11/binding_energy.md

 [ciscode|rev=1|tool=elmsmedia|item=2701|entity_type=node|render=display_mode|display_mode=h5p]

-S: I have a question here.
+-S: I have a question here.
-M: Go ahead I will take it.
+-M: Go ahead I will take it.
-S: What's up with the spike for Helium?
+-S: What's up with the spike for Helium?
-M: Very good.
+-M: Very good.
 Helium is a particularly stable atom for the number of nuclei it has.
 This is why in the nucleus, the protons and neutrons like to group themselves in bunches of helium nuclei.
 We call those **bunches of 4, the alpha particle**.
-S: is that it?.
+-S: is that it?.
 Your answer is that it just happens to be that way.
-M: Yes.
+-M: Yes.
 This configuration of 2 protons and 2 neutrons just happens to be particularly stable.